• Skip to main content

 Poorly Maintained Trail

-Tip: Make the best of exploring a new location even though expectations might not be met.
+Tip: Make the most of exploring a new location, even if expectations aren’t met.
 Appreciate seeing a variety of birds on a gorgeous lake that isn’t crowded with tourists; we only saw two other people in that area.

 A sign showing Matcheetawin Discovery Hiking Trails near Fort McMurray.